-Is Cocoa Butter Good For Using On New & Old Tattoos?
+Is Cocoa Butter Good for Using on New and Old Tattoos?

 What Is Cocoa Butter?

-For example, the healing properties of cocoa butter make it perfect for helping to hydrate very dry skin, and can also normally be applied without causing problems to skin that is otherwise very sensitive to most other products.
+For example, the healing properties of cocoa butter make it perfect for helping to hydrate very dry skin, while also being tolerable for sensitive skin.

-Most cocoa butters used for skincare are sold raw, meaning that they haven’t been heated and therefore still retain most of their healthy fats and other compounds that are naturally found within the cocoa bean.
+Most cocoa butter used for skincare is sold raw, meaning it hasn’t been heated and therefore still retains most of its healthy fats and other compounds that are naturally found within the cocoa bean.

 Can I Put Cocoa Butter On My New Tattoo?

 Although cocoa butter is fine to use on a new tattoo while it is healing, it’s best to stay away from it at least until your tattoo has finished scabbing over and has started to peel.

 This is because the first few days of a new tattoo is when your skin is at its most sensitive, and as cocoa is quite a strong butter, it may cause a slight rash and irritation to the area.